API Overview

 Authentication at a glance

 Every request carries an Authorization: Bearer sk_<env>_<...> header.
 Keys are scoped to a single organization and granted a subset of permissions (scopes) chosen when the key was created.
-Live and test keys share the same scope vocabulary but live keys run at the full rate limit, while test keys run at 10% of it.
+Live and test keys share the same scope vocabulary; requests are unthrottled until a per-org rate limit is configured, and when one is, test keys run at 10% of the live ceiling.

 See Authentication for the full key lifecycle.